-- to educate and inform the general public in Davis, Woodland and Yolo County about VCE, and about how electricity and the grid work-so they can better understand the program (and not mistake VCE for a solar company) - to establish recognition and trustworthiness of VCE among households and businesses - to promote positive expectations for the VCE brand within VCE's member agencies and beyond - to illuminate the true cost of energy for people and the planet
+- to educate and inform the general public in Davis, Woodland and Yolo County about VCE, and about how electricity and the grid work-so they can better understand the program (and not mistake VCE for a solar company) - to help customers and the public at large to understand and appreciate the connection between the use of fossil fuels and climate change - to establish recognition and trustworthiness of VCE among households and businesses - to promote positive expectations for the VCE brand within VCE's member agencies and beyond - to illuminate the true cost of energy for people and the planet

 Achieving these goals will contribute to general understanding of the program, its values, and its importance in people's lives-and thus to the growth of a successful program with minimal optouts.
-Our aim is not just to be recognized, but also to be so well thought of and trusted that VCE is given the benefit of the doubt throughout its first years, when initial growing pains and actions by PG&E and the CPUC have created a challenge to seamless operations.
+Our aim is not just to be recognized, but also to be viewed as an ally in the fight against climate change, and so well thought of and trusted that VCE is given the benefit of the doubt throughout its first years, when initial growing pains and actions by PG&E and the CPUC have created a challenge to seamless operations.

-The core objectives of this Plan focus on building brand awareness and a deeper understanding of the critical benefits of Community Choice programs in general, and of VCE in particular: local control, effortless tools for the reduction of greenhouse gases, and reinvestment of revenues in participating communities.
+The core objectives of this Plan focus on building brand awareness and a deeper understanding of the critical benefits of Community Choice programs in general, and of VCE in particular: local control, practical tools for the reduction of greenhouse gases, and reinvestment of revenues in participating communities.
 The Plan also aims to promote and publicize the eventual development of additional programs or sub-products that further these goals, as VCE matures.